daFinndus/dotfiles/README.md

 Some other configurations cannot work with your hardware.
 System information is retrieved differently based on hardware (for example temperatures, audio, etc.).

-The dotfiles will work for pulseaudio, amd cpu and gpu, bluetooth and wifi compatible mainboard.
+The dotfiles will work for pulseaudio, amd cpu and gpu, bluetooth and wifi compatible mainboard (my workstation) or for dell notebooks with intel chips (my notebook).

 ## Deployment